Political Science 224:

 Act as tourists.
 We will experience the tourist infrastructure of the Yellowstone Area and think critically about the costs and benefits of hotels, campgrounds, visitor centers, restaurants gas stations, campgrounds, parking lots, grocery stores, gift shops, and everything else that the parks have built to serve tourists.
 We’ll discuss alternatives to the status quo from a range of perspectives, imagining more or less development, a greater or lesser role for private enterprise, and the possibilities for different kinds of recreation in the national parks.
 We’ll also talk about the tourist experience in the gateway communities outside the national parks, such as Jackson (WY), Gardiner (MT) and West Yellowstone (MT).

 Engage “wilderness.”
-We will spend a fair amount of our time hiking, both on highly-developed front-country trails and in the backcountry.
+We will spend a fair amount of our time hiking.
+This will include highly-developed front-country trails and boardwalks as well as primitive backcountry trails.
 We’ll talk about wilderness values and how people do or do not experience places as “wilderness.”
 We’ll think about whether wilderness is important to us or to other people, and how demographic changes affect Americans’ views of wilderness.
 We’ll discuss how the national forests and national parks think about wilderness and how they manage areas designated, zoned, or proposed as wilderness under the Wilderness Act of 1964.

 Discuss wildlife management.
 Generally speaking, we discuss the politics of each wildlife species whenever we see it, so wildlife viewing plays an important role in the course.
 Yellowstone’s wildlife is world-famous and attracts a lot of political attention.
 We’ll discuss the politics of wolves, grizzly bears, bison, deer and elk, pronghorn antelope, white pelicans, coyotes, and several species of trout.
 We’ll also discuss management challenges concerning less politicized species such as bighorn sheep, moose, mountain goats, pikas and trumpeter swans.
 We’ll also talk about how the management of politicized species affects other species such as beaver or songbirds.